 Whether you believe that all dogs go to heaven or not, it is one of those nuanced topics that is a tertiary issue and one that this dog-mama is at peace with.
 Here is a video where I go a bit in detail about my testimony about my dog.

-Another article to support the reasons I believe my dog is in Heaven: Here
+Another article that I wrote to support the reasons I believe my dog is in Heaven: Here

 Here are a few of many, many pictures we’ve taken of my dog recently: